malayladu/email-subscribers/readme.txt

 9. Admin page - Settings Tab 4 - Security Settings

 == Changelog ==

+**4.3.7 (18.12.2019)**
+* Update: Improved import contacts functionality.
+Now, we are able to import ".CSV" file which contains only emails
+* Fix: Multiple emails to contacts

 **4.3.6 (12.12.2019)**
 * Update: Improve on boarding